ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

-When I started using .NET Core framework I found that document conversions from one file format to another are extremely tricky.
-Whilst digging the web I noticed many people losing their heads about it and no simple solution that suits all.
-Until I found this!
-The answer is ConvertAPI.
+When I started using .NET Core framework, I found that document conversions from one file format to another are incredibly tricky.
+While digging the web, I noticed many people losing their heads about it and no simple solution that suits all.
+Most of the approaches I found were clumsy and outdated, so I came up with the decision to write my own conversion processor.
+Since there are so many developers struggling with this issue, I thought it would get me some extra karma points to share it and make it widely accessible.
+And that's how the ConvertAPI was born.

-I was stunned by how easy it is to convert multiple DOCX files to PDF at once with ConvertAPI.
-If you develop your code in C#, I’m sure this will be simpler than it sounds.
+Maximum efforts were put to craft a tool that makes the conversion of multiple DOCX files to PDF at once intuitive and straightforward.
+If you develop your code in C#, I'm sure this will be simpler than it sounds.
 I will explain the process in a few simple steps:

 ## What exactly is ConvertAPI?

 Choosing the right Word to PDF REST API converter is simple.
-As mentioned above, we will use ConvertAPI DOCX to PDF Rest API service.
-Here are the main reasons for it:
+As mentioned above, we will discuss ConvertAPI DOCX to PDF Rest API service.
+Here are the strengths and features of ConvertAPI:

 * No need to have MS Office installed
 * Blazing fast docx to pdf conversions